DNX/django-fagungis/README.rst

 so you can create a copy of this file and modify it according to your needs.

+You can find also an online version of **example_fabfile.py** here: https://bitbucket.org/DNX/django-fagungis/src/tip/fagungis/example_fabfile.py

 Please pay attention to not have any tasks in your fabfile.py called:
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""